 Debt to assets: The debt to asset ratio calculator shows how much debt the company used for funding the acquisition of the assets.
 We recommend a value of no more than 80%.

 Cash flow to debt ratio: Free cash flow represents the money left for paying dividends, buying back stocks, other business acquisitions, and debt repayments.
 With this ratio, you will find out how the cash flow stands against the company's debt.

 As a numerical value, the best net debt is the negative one.
 In that case, if the company decides to pay all its debt with its most liquid assets, it could do it.
 It shows an excellent financial position.
 Besides, if only the financial net debt is negative, it still indicates business strength against bankruptcy.

 What is a good net debt to EBITDA ratio?

 Experienced investors recommend a net debt to EBITDA ratio of less than three.
-It would show the current whole net debt could be payable in a maximum of three years approximately.
+It would show the current whole net debt could be payable in a maximum of approximately three years.
 However, suppose you notice EBITDA is growing quarter by quarter; therefore, you will likely see how the net debt to EBITDA ratio shrinks.

 How do I calculate the net debt?

 You can use Omni's net debt calculator or follow the steps: